 Throughout The Salvation Army each country (or cluster of countries) is structured as a 'territory' or a 'command', with one person appointed territorial/command leader by the General.

 The leader (territorial commander) of The Salvation Army in New Zealand, Fiji and Tonga is Commissioner Robert Donaldson.
-He took up his appointment in March 2009.
+He took up his appointment in November 2013.
 Second in command is Colonel Graeme Reddish.

 The Salvation Army New Zealand, Fiji and Tonga Territory has its Territorial Headquarters in Wellington, New Zealand.

 In addition, a number of regionally-based management operations direct the localised work of the Army in New Zealand, Fiji and Tonga.

 There are also three nationally-managed social service programmes: Addictions and Supportive Accommodation (managed from Auckland), Employment Plus (managed from Wellington) and HomeCare (managed from Hamilton).

 (Territorial President of Women's Ministries)